-Litmos makes every effort to test and support the most recent versions of all browsers, and recommends using the latest stable versions from: Apple Safari / Google Chrome / Mozilla Firefox / Microsoft Edge.
+Litmos makes every effort to test and support the most recent versions of all browsers, and recommends using the latest stable versions from the web browsers below:

+- Apple Safari

+- Google Chrome

+- Mozilla Firefox

+- Microsoft Edge

 With JavaScript and Cookies enabled

 Internet Explorer is not recommended and is no longer supported by Microsoft.
 We are aware of issues from users accessing Litmos from this browser (e.g., unable to see the course content).
 Therefore if you are experiencing issues using Internet Explorer, please try a different browser.
 If you have any trouble accessing the course, please contact bfi@unicef.org.uk

-PART 2: TAUGHT COURSE VIA MICROSOFT TEAMS
+TAUGHT COURSE VIA MICROSOFT TEAMS (PART 2)

-To join the two taught days of the online course, you will need to access Microsoft Teams and have downloaded the Teams app.
-Please let us know the email address that you use to access Teams (either via your workplace or by using a Microsoft account).
-For information on Teams, please read this guide.
+To join the two taught days of the online course (Day 1 and Day 2), you will need to have access to Microsoft Teams and have downloaded the Teams app.
+Please ensure you let us know the email address that you use to access Teams (either via your workplace or by using a Microsoft account).
+For more information on Teams, please read this guide.

-1. We will add you as a guest to a specific Team for the training course you are attending.
-You will receive an email to let you know you have been added to the Team.
+1. We will add you as a guest to a specific Team for the training course you are attending - you will receive an email to let you know you've been added to the Team.